-Academic counseling at WLAC begins for new freshmen with orientation, during which students in group sessions receive registration information and help with educational problems.
+Academic counseling at WLAC begins for new freshmen with a Placement/orientation Session, during which students receive registration information and help with educational problems.
+In addition, walk-in counseling is available during registration.
 Throughout the year, help with such problems as planning a course of study, choosing a major, and meeting transfer requirements is available on an appointment or walk-in basis.
-Under the direction of the Dean of Academic Affairs, this counseling is advisory only, as students are expected to assume responsibility for completing the courses of study which they have selected.
+This counseling is advisory only, as students are expected to assume responsibility for completing the courses of study which they have selected.